-The Long-term and Short Term outcomes for methadone or suboxone are the same as it is with any opioids.
-The only protection that the treatment medication is that the mother is not using injections to get the drugs so bloodborne disease is not a problem.
+The Long term and Short Term outcomes for methadone or suboxone are the same as it is with any opioids.
+The only protection that the treatment medication is that the mother is not using injections to get the drugs so bloodborne disease are not a problem.
 Things that will help a child that has suffered from NAS, is early intervention services, such as (PT,OT,ST).
 With the right therapy in the early years of development, the baby’s brain can be rewired.

-Prenatal exposure to drugs is a risk factor but it does not mean that every child will have long-term effects on it.
+Prenatal exposure to drugs is a risk factor but it does not mean that every child will have long term effects from it.
 This could be because the part of the brain that is impacted is that part that is not fully functional until later in life.
-A stable, structured and nurturing home, as well as early intervention therapy, can help can a child that has suffered from early prenatal exposures to drugs, to alleviate some of the long-term negative outcomes.
+A stable, structured and nurturing home as well as early intervention therapy can help can a child that has suffered from early prenatal exposures to drugs, to alleviate some of the long term negative outcomes.